JunhuZhou/MIM-SERS/README.md

 # Raman Spectra Analysis Pipeline (MATLAB)

 This repository provides a MATLAB implementation of a digital Raman spectra analysis pipeline, including baseline correction, classification, and visualization.
 The baseline correction step is based on the adaptive iteratively reweighted penalized least squares (airPLS) algorithm.
-An example of Raman spectra dataset is provided,
+An example of Raman spectra dataset is provided.

 ## Overview
 The pipeline performs the following steps on Raman spectral data: